cncf/toc/README.md

 Do you want to contribute to a project?
 We have a [guide](https://contribute.cncf.io/contributors/) to get you started.

-If you would like to know more about project lifecycle, we have [outlined the process](https://github.com/cncf/toc/blob/main/process/README.md).
+If you would like to know more about the project lifecycle we use, we have [outlined the process](https://github.com/cncf/toc/blob/main/process/README.md).
 If you have any questions or don't know where to start, please open an [issue](https://github.com/cncf/toc/issues).

 ## Meeting Time